 Where did July go?
 It seemed to zip by with the power of ten billion butterfly sneezes… That said, my daughters will start the new school year soon, which means my life may yet return to some semblance of “normal” even though I have no idea what that word means.

 Meanwhile, the Summer Olympics are marching on in London for another 9 days.
 Though I’ve enjoyed some of the events, I have to say that I’ll be happy when it ends and I won’t feel compelled to watch NBC’s edited and spotty coverage until 11pm every night.
-Even so, it’s quite the spectacle and I have no idea how the program committee manages to keep everything moving in a thousand different directions for
+Even so, it’s quite the spectacle and I have no idea how the program committee manages to keep everything moving in a thousand different

 2832 different sports.
 I wonder what kinds of horror stories there are from the people behind the scenes.

 Anyway, that’s the wrong kind of games for this particular post!
 I’ll leave it with “GO USA” and move on…

 Here at Game Knight Reviews it’s been business as usual with a variety of posts since last week:

 - Two reviews: Kobold Quarterly #22, and Monsters of Sin 1: Avarice from the kobolds at Open Design

 - Some godly game fodder about “The Godly Court” and a twisted group of deities to ponder for your campaigns.
 More about these folks will appear in future articles.

 - An interview with Tim Loya, one of the folks behind the “The Expedition Journals of Amestus Armen” Kickstarter project (which achieved full funding this week thanks to great folks like yourselves!).